nikomancy/example-developer-doc-site/docs/intro.md

 ### How to test an API with Doc Detective
 ![Alt text](validateanapi.png)
-I wrote a tutorial for Docs as Tests on how to use Doc Detective to test an API.
+My recent tutorial work includes guides on how to apply Docs as Tests to API products.
+In this tutorial, I show the basics of setting up Doc Detective to validate an API.

 [Read the tutorial](https://www.docsastests.com/validate-api-with-doc-detective)

 ### Docs as Tests vs Docs as Code
 ![Alt text](docs-as-tests-docs-as-code.png)
-An article discussing how Docs as Tests relates to Docs as Code and where both fit into the broader Doc Ops landscape.
+In addition to writing tutorials for Docs as Tests, I also make contributions to the field of practice around Doc Ops.
+This article discussing how Docs as Tests relates to Docs as Code and where both fit into the broader Doc Ops landscape is one example.

 [Read the article](https://www.docsastests.com/docs-as-tests-vs-docs-as-code)